top of page

 Q2.
 Why is rib cartilage used in primary rhinoplasty?

 Q3.
-Will this surgery make the nose look artificial?
+Will the result look natural?

-🎥 YouTube Reference
+๐ŸŽฅ YouTube Reference

 Postoperative precautions and possible complications after rhinoplasty